How to Build a Deck: What You Should Know

 - Concrete and prefab tubes or precast concrete piers for footings

 Research, research, research

-There are whole books that detail plans and specific steps to follow when constructing a DIY deck.
-Review the options at your local library or bookstore and make sure you understand the requirements, tools, and expense before attempting a DIY deck.
+There are whole books that detail plans and specific steps to follow when learning how to build a deck.
+Review the options at your local library or bookstore and make sure you understand the requirements, tools, and expense before attempting to build a deck.